zoq/gym_tcp_api/README.md

     $ Node.connect :'one@192.168.0.103'

 ## API specification
-We use JSON is an a format to cimmunicate with the server.
+We use JSON as the format to cimmunicate with the server.

 Create the specified environment: